dwarning/VA-Models/README.md

 It is important that the *.model* card use the name of the Verilog-A module, e.g. in case of bsimcmg: *.model BSIMCMG_N bsimcmg_va*.

-Edit file 'spinit', typically found in share/ngspice/scripts: Comment out the line
+Edit file 'spinit', typically found in share/ngspice/scripts: To enable OSDI usage comment out the line

 'unset osdi_enabled'